d2l-ai/d2l-en/chapter_linear-networks/weight-decay.md

 and focus the tools at our disposal even when the dataset is taken as a given.

-Recall that in our
-polynomial regression example
-(:numref:`sec_model_selection`)
-we could limit our model's capacity simply by tweaking the degree of the fitted polynomial.
+Recall that in our polynomial regression example (:numref:`sec_model_selection`) we could limit our model's capacity by tweaking the degree of the fitted polynomial.
 Indeed, limiting the number of features is a popular technique to mitigate overfitting.
-However, simply tossing aside features can be too blunt an instrument for the job.
+However, simply tossing aside features can be too blunt an instrument.
 Sticking with the polynomial regression example, consider what might happen with high-dimensional inputs.